HugoForrat/LaTeX-Vim-User-Manual/README.md

 **You can find a pdf version of the document [here](https://github.com/HugoForrat/LaTeX-Vim-User-Manual/releases/tag/v.1.0).**

+I've also added a Python script that you can run to generate a version with page numbers instead of hyperlinks.

 You can compile the document yourself by running `pdflatex doc.tex`.
 You might have to run this command twice to have all the tables of content working.